 Part time personal assistants

-It is unlawful to treat part-time PAs less favorably than comparable full-timers, unless the less favorable treatment can be justified on objective grounds.
+It is unlawful to treat part-time personal assistants less favourably than comparable full-timers, unless the less favourable treatment can be justified on objective grounds.
 See GOV.UK for more information.

-This means part-time PAs should receive the same rates of pay and should not be treated less favourably in the criteria for selecting workers for promotion or redundancy for example.
+This means part-time personal assistants should receive the same rates of pay and should not be treated less favourably in the criteria for selecting workers for promotion or redundancy for example.